Earl Thomas, Ravens safety, looks forward to roaming CenturyLink secondary with Baltimore

 “I didn’t expect the Ravens to even give me a chance.
 I didn’t hear about the Ravens throughout the whole process.
 I actually thought I was going somewhere else.
 But they just came at the last minute.’’

-Where that somewhere else was, Thomas wasn’t asked, and may not have answered anyway.
+Where that somewhere else was, Thomas wasn’t asked during his news conference.

-One thought remains that Thomas wanted to play for his home-state Cowboys, but Dallas reportedly wanted to offer no more than $11 million per season.
-Thomas ended up getting $13.75 million per year, putting him right behind Collins and Mathieu (who each got $14 million) as the highest-paid safeties in the NFL.
-Or maybe the 49ers, who re-signed safety Jimmie Ward shortly after Thomas’ agreement was announced, were in the mix, as well.
-What’s clear is that the Seahawks were never in the picture.
+But in a separate interview posted later on the Ravens’ official website, Thomas elaborated, saying he thought he was headed to Kansas City on a one- or two-year deal.
+But those plans apparently changed after the Chiefs signed Mathieu and then the Ravens came calling.

+“I was just going to bet on myself and hit the market again,” Thomas said of being willing to accept a short-term deal from the Chiefs.
+“And then my agents called me … and I talked to them on the phone and they said ‘Baltimore has a major deal for you.’
+And I said ‘hell yeah, that’s where I’m going.”’

 DeCosta intimated that the Ravens got serious about pursuing Thomas after losing star linebacker C.J.
 Mosley, who agreed to a five-year, $85 million deal with the Jets on Tuesday.